playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 </files-list>
 ```

-Luckily, by using frameworks, this mental model can be reflect in real code!
+Luckily, by using frameworks, this mental model can be reflected in real code!

 Let's look at what `<file>` might look like in each framework: